SamEdwardes/spacypdfreader/README.md

-# spaCyPDFreader
+# spacypdfreader

-Extract text from pdfs using spaCy and capture the page number as a spacy extension.
+Extract text from PDFs using spaCy and capture the page number as a spaCy extension.

 **Links**